Class HebrewDateFormatter

 Parameters:

-useGershGershayim - set to false to omit the Geresh ׳ and Gershayim ״ in formatting
+useGershGershayim - set this to false to omit the Geresh ׳ and Gershayim ״ in formatting

 • isUseFinalFormLetters